 One process to better understand yourself as shared by the legendary Hollywood star Mathew Mccgohney in his book Greenlights is what he calls “The process of elimination”.

 To get to know who you ARE, first, eliminate who you’re NOT.

 Similarly, to get clarity of what “matters”, start shedding away the things that don’t, and eventually, you’ll narrow it down to what counts.

 80% of consequences come from 20% of causes

 In a garden, 20% of plants produce 80% of fruits.
 In a business, 20% of customers result in 80% of revenue.
 In life, 20% of actions yield 80% of meaningful results.
 Do you see where I’m going with this?

 This point builds on top of the rule of elimination.
 If you are interested in saving your hours being washed away, you need to figure out the biggest culprits.
-If you're curious about investing more in productive habits, pick the ones with the biggest impacts.
+If you’re curious about investing more into productive habits, pick the ones with the biggest impacts.

 These points, when applied correctly can yield hours of extra time daily depending on how wasteful your current patterns are.
 In the end, it all boils down to being self-aware.
-It all comes down to being clear about what your destination and your plan to get there.
+It all comes down to being clear about your destination and your plan to get there.

 I’d love to hear your feedback.
 If you have any questions or suggestions, feel free to shoot me an email and we might end up exchanging books and memes :)